 The Company operates to achieve a return on capital at a level that is customary in the industry and markets in which the Company operates.
 This return is subject to changes depending on market factors in the Company's industry and business environment.
 The Company is required to have minimum tangible equity of US 25.5 million dollars, as defined in the amendment to the agreement with the banks as described in Note 13b above, in the framework of the financial covenants included in the agreements with the banks in connection with providing loans, and is not subject to any demands relating to achieving a certain return on capital.
-In 2016, 2015 and 2014 the Company had a negative return on capital.
-At the same time, the negative yield is reduced in view of the improvement in the Company's business results.
+In 2017, 2016 and 2015 the Company had a negative return on capital.